avegetablechicken/WinWithoutMouse/README.md

 REG ADD "HKLM\SYSTEM\CurrentControlSet\Control\Keyboard Layout" /v "Scancode Map" /t REG_BINARY /d 0000000000000000040000005BE01D001D005BE01DE05CE000000000
 ```

-You need to log out and log in to make the changes take effect.
+You can also specify target mappings in [keybindings](./config/keybindings.json).
+The main script will directly update the registry.
+Note that you need to log out and log in to make the changes take effect.

 ## Acknowledgement